 Even with its small population, Lapland covers about 30% of Finland and serves as a perfect romantic getaway for you and your loved one.
-To make the trip even more romantic, you can go during summer and experience the famous midnight sun during which areas above the Arctic Circle enjoy 24 hours of sunlight for about 70 days.
+You can go during summer and experience the famous midnight sun during which areas above the Arctic Circle enjoy 24 hours of sunlight for about 70 days.

 Dating back to 1938, the Helsinki Olympic stadium is an amazing tourist spot to stop by whenever you are in Helsinki.
-It is one of the most beautiful stadiums in the world and is often hosting international concerts and sporting events.
-Besides that, there are plenty of exhibits from the early 90s which will help you understand how it came to be and the way it has grown and embraced the use of technology – this will for sure leave you amazed.
+As one of the most beautiful stadiums in the world, it often hosts international concerts and sporting events.
+Besides that, there are plenty of exhibits from the early 90s which will help you understand its history and modernization – this will for sure leave you amazed.

-Each town in Finland has something which makes your trip worth it and Savonlinna being the oldest town in the eastern region of the country is no exception.
-With its unique and vintage architectural design combined with its perfect location by the shores of the largest lake in Finland, Savonlinna will definitely leave you breathless.
+Each town in Finland has something which makes your trip worth it.
+Savonlinna being the oldest town in the eastern region of the country is no exception.
+The architectural design is unique and vintage.
+With its perfect location bordering the largest lake in Finland, Savonlinna will definitely leave you breathless.

 Getting to the town is easy as you have the option to travel by road, air or train.
 We advocate traveling by road or train because then you get to see the beautiful landscape from Helsinki all the way to Savonlinna.
 It is situated 335 kilometers away from Helsinki and takes four hours by train and about an hour by air.

-There are a varietyof water activities to indulge in from kayaking, motor boating, and fishing to sightseeing.
+There are a variety of water activities to indulge in from kayaking, motor boating, and fishing to sightseeing.
 If you’ve recently tied the knot, Turku offers an ideal place for you and your significant other to bond.
 You can visit it any time of the year and it is located near the mouth of the Aura River.
 It is the third biggest city in Finland and is easily accessible via road.

 Today, it makes a great guesthouse and rural retreat for couples seeking to kick back and relax.
 It is easy to get there by air and then travel the rest of the journey by car as you explore Noormarkku’s landscape.
 Also, the best time to go to Villa Mairea is during summer so you can also enjoy exploring the surrounding environment.

-Also known as the National Museum, Kansallismuseo offers you an opportunity to explore and learn about the history of Finland beginning from the prehistoric era to how it has grown to what we see today.
-It boasts an ancient architectural structure which gives the whole experience a nostalgic feel.
+Also known as the National Museum, Kansallismuseo offers you an opportunity to explore and learn about the history of Finland.
+It begins from the prehistoric era to how it has grown to what we see today.
+The museum boasts an ancient architectural structure which gives the whole experience a nostalgic feel.
 There are numerous archeological discoveries and a collection of ethnological and historic antiques which help you understand Finland’s history better.